ldirko/New-Colorful-Splendida-256-firmware-/README.md

 Firm start with Automode ON and if button not press patterns change in loop.

-If one click buttons Automode is OFF and you can cnange next pattern by one click button.
+If one click button Automode is OFF and you can cnange next pattern by click button.

 if button is double clicked bright is change in loop from 0 to max bright with 7 steps (i think this is best method to control bright).
 Double click not affect to Automode state.